 Six Tips for Getting Your CV Noticed by a Recruiter

-1. Consider layout and length
+1. Consider layout and length.

-The process of writing a good CV is both an art and science and when creating and proofing it you must adopt the skills of a visual designer.
+The process of writing a good CV is both an art and science, and when creating and proofing reading it, you must adopt the skills of a visual designer.
 Clean lines, good margins and a strong, but simple layout are a must.
 From this framework, make sure that you maintain consistency in font style and tense and don’t forget to spell check!
 Unless you are applying for a job as a visual designer, avoid photos, logos and fancy graphics as this can distract your reader and take up valuable space.
 A good CV should be no more than 2 A4 pages, so use your space wisely.

-2. Follow a consistent structure – sell your skills and experience
+2. Follow a consistent structure – sell your skills and experience.

 Consider the following as a skeleton structure:

 Objective or brand statement – Include two or three lines at the start of your CV that summarises your intent: who you are, what you do and what you are hoping to achieve with your CV.

 Skills and experience – Use brief headings and a bullet point format, display clear and detailed information about your roles.
 Include the company name, month and year of employment to display continuous employment and if you have been promoted make sure this progression is visible.